innofactororg/pandoc-dockerfiles/test/designdoc.2.md

     Subsequent paragraphs are indented to show that they belong to the previous footnote.

-        { some.code }

-    The whole paragraph can be indented, or just the first line.
-In this way, multi-paragraph footnotes work like multi-paragraph list items.

 This paragraph won't be part of the note, because it isn't indented.